Students who are new to UCI can enroll in courses, get advising or meet other new students and mentors via a range of DUE programs

 The International Student Excellence Programs (ISEP) assists UCI’s international freshmen to make a smooth transition into university life.
 Peer mentors who have had similar experiences to those new to UCI are an important part of the program as are group events throughout the year.

-Student Support Services helps first generation, low-income, former foster youth and/or students from disadvantaged backgrounds transition to the university and maximize their college experience.
+Student Success Initiatives helps first generation, low-income, former foster youth and/or students from disadvantaged backgrounds transition to the university and maximize their college experience.
 Our goal is to help students thrive at UCI and graduate.

 Peer Academic Advisors are juniors and seniors from every academic unit and division on campus.
 Before beginning work in our respective advising offices, we undergo a rigorous quarter long training followed by continued bi-monthly training throughout the academic year, which covers issues related to: UCI policies and procedures, academic counseling, campus resources, and more.